 The Texas A&M Department of Biological and Agricultural Engineering will be recognized internationally as a premier department of its kind, known for faculty and graduates who devise solutions to global grand challenges in food, fiber, and environmental sustainability.

-The Department of Biological and Agricultural Engineering prepares our society to protect and sustain the environment, improve health, and feed the world through innovative education, research, and extension programs in Machine and Energy Systems, Food and Bioprocessing, and Environment and Natural Resources.
+The B.S.
+Program in Biological and Agricultural Engineering prepares our students to create engineering solutions to protect and sustain the environment, improve health, and feed the world through innovative education in Machine and Energy Systems, Food and Bioprocessing and Environmental and Natural Resources.

 Program Educational Objectives

-Graduates from the Biological and Agricultural Engineering program will:
+Graduates from the Biological and Agricultural Engineering program, will after several years, have:

-- Pursue graduate education and research at major universities in biological and agricultural engineering, and related fields.
+- Successfully pursued graduate education and research at major universities in biological and agricultural engineering, and related fields.

-- Advance into leadership positions in their chosen fields and professional societies.
+- Advanced into leadership positions in their chosen fields, professions, and society.

-- Engage in life-long learning through professional registration and professional development.
+- Engaged in life-long learning through professional licensure and professional development.